RichoDemus/autoplaylist/README.md

 * Add 2-factor authentication
 * Add feed name to item list
 * Split channels into subchannels using keywords/regex
+* Some way to bulk-store ranges of read items, like "this item and all older are read"

 ## Bugs
 * Currently downloads all items in a feed if it's outdated, could perhaps only download new items